tomas-fryza/vhdl-course/Labs/01-gates/Assignment.md

 ### Distributive laws

-1. Listing of VHDL architecture from design file with syntax highlighting for first or second distributive law (select only one law):
+1. Listing of VHDL architecture from design file with syntax highlighting for first or second distributive law:

 ```vhdl
 architecture dataflow of distributive is